TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend Layout
 ==============

-Since TYPO3 4.5 there has been a database record type the "Backend Layout" to define a combination of rows and columns to which content can be added in the page module.
+Since TYPO3 4.5 there has been a database record type "Backend Layout" to define a combination of rows and columns to which content can be added in the page module.

-With TYPO3 7.4 a new feature was introduced to define Backend Layouts in TYPO3 via PageTSConfig.
-It implements a generic PageTS provider for Backend Layouts to make Backend Layouts reusable across installations.
+With TYPO3 7.4 a new feature was introduced to define backend layouts in TYPO3 via PageTSConfig.
+It implements a generic PageTS provider for backend layouts to make backend layouts reusable across installations.

 .. _be-layout-video:

 Backend Layout Video
 ================================

-Benji: How to implement frontend layouts in TYPO3 using Backend Layouts
+Benjamin Kott: How to implement frontend layouts in TYPO3 using Backend Layouts

 .. youtube:: RoHaeo4fq34